How to Keep Writing When You Don't Have Time to Write

 I’ve faced the problem of a lack of time over the past month.
 With aging parents who need care and attention, five growing kids who need transportation to their activities, and a day job that is currently demanding every free moment, there is nothing left of my week for writing.

 Please don’t hear this as complaining.
 I’m thankful for my parents, kids, and job.
 I’m happy to invest in them.
-I’m simply facing the hard truth that time is the only commodity we have that can’t be earned back or replaced once it is spent.
+But at the same time, I’m simply facing the hard truth that time is the only commodity we have that can’t be earned back or replaced once it is spent.
 When it is gone, it is gone.
 And right now, I have to spend the limited amount I have in other places.

 To make matters more complicated, I’m in the middle of launching a new series.
-The first two books were published in early March and the third is outlined and waiting for me to put my but in the chair and write it.
+The first two books were published in early March, and the third is outlined and waiting for me to put my butt in the chair and write it.

 Unfortunately, until novels are my full-time job, it will have to wait.
 My family and the work that pays the bills have to come first.
 Right now, they need me to spend all my seconds on them.